kaleemlab/kaleemlab/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=kaleemlab.kaleemlab)

 Hey, I'm a Software Engineer with a passion for creativity, and problem-solving, and a devotee of new technologies (Blockchain, NFTs, Web3).
 With lots of professional experience in building high-performance pixel-perfect native and cross-platform applications for Android, iOS, and Web platforms using different technologies.
 I have learned that the most crucial thing in the application is the user's experience.
-I am always focused on bringing smooth user experiences, constant interaction, and snappy load times.
+I'm constantly adding new skills to my repertoire.
+Also, I'm excited to meet other tech enthusiasts in the software industry, so feel free to connect with me.
+I'm always looking forward to helping you with your project.

 - 💼 project to discuss? do reach me out, [email](mailto:ceo@codiest.co)
 - 💬 discuss about coding, i am happy to discuss